yczhangsjtu/DartSharp/README.md

 ## TODO

-- Recognize setters and getters
+- Recognize setters and combine them with corresponding getters
 - Recognize function typedef and replace function typedefs with delegates
 - Replace all double dots syntax
 - Transform interpolated strings into C# style